Robots, Devices & Interfaces

 Our Robots

-We explore teleoperation in different scenarios and robots.
+We explore teleoperation in different scenarios and using various robots (these robots are currently available at ISR-Lisboa).

-Augment teleoperation user interface to enhance operator Situation Awareness.
+Augment user interface in teleoperation scenarios to enhance operator’s Situation Awareness (SA).

 Sensors